Sport in the Falkland Islands

 Because of the large British military presence, many games involve their players and teams.
 There is an annual MPC (MILITARY) vs Stanley (CIVILIAN) games.

 The Falklands Islands Rifle Association dates back to the 1880s.

+The Falkland Islands national cricket team is a member of the International Cricket Council, and is the smallest member by population.

 In 2019 the National Sports Council was formed to bring together the diverse sporting organisations under one group.